Skip to content

 2. Examine and take copies of health records;

-4. Examine and take copies of any other record held by the Local Authority (in respect of Adult Care and Support or Children's Services functions); and
+3. Examine and take copies of any record held by the Local Authority in respect of its Social Services functions; and